vinala/docs/src/atomium.md

 ## Atomium

-Atomium is template engine shipped with Lighty
+Atomium is template engine shipped with Lighty, it provides a way to make your code more clean and more elegent,

 #### Comments